 - An AZ DoT 96-0236 form.

 - Form of emissions compliance if needed.

 - Car insurance documents.

 - A 48-9402 form.

 - Valid photo ID.
 The Motor Vehicle Division has lists of acceptable IDs.

 - Payment of AZ vehicle registration fees (refer to the fees above).
 Any Motor Vehicle Division office accepts money orders, cash, or checks and other offices take credit cards.

 Contact the Motor Vehicle Division if you have not been able to register your vehicle within the past 5 years.
-Your license plates must be given to a Motor Vehicle Division office if you have plans of not using your vehicle for a certain period of time.
+Your license plates must be given to a Motor Vehicle Division office if you have plans of not using your vehicle for a certain period.

-Make sure to have your registration canceled prior to the auto insurance cancellation.
+Make sure to have your registration canceled before the auto insurance cancellation.